MobiBench: Multi-Branch, Modular Benchmark for Mobile GUI Agents

 \subsubsection{Dataset Construction.}

-We constructed the multi-branch dataset using 27 non-expert human annotators through a hybrid LLM-assisted workflow designed to balance scalability and annotation quality.
-Our pilot studies revealed that annotators are more reliable at refining and validating candidate actions than generating complete trajectories from scratch.
-This insight guided the following four-stage process (See \autoref{appendix:A} and D for more details).
+We constructed the multi-branch dataset with 27 non-expert annotators.
+Through several rounds of pilot studies, we identified the following key observations that shaped our annotation workflow: (1) Annotators find it difficult to choose a single default action when multiple plausible options exists.
+(2) Annotators are more effective at identifying additional valid actions when starting from an initial candidate set, rather than labeling everything from scratch.
+(3) Annotators excel at filtering out incorrect or invalid actions from a candidate set.
+Guided by these observations, we designed a four-stage annotation pipeline.

-\textbf{Stage 1---Sampling Tasks and Default Trajectory.} To bypass the ambiguity humans face when arbitrarily selecting a single "default" path among many options, we initialized our dataset by sampling tasks and trajectories from existing single-path datasets: LlamaTouch~\cite{llamatouch}, MobileGPT~\cite{mobilegpt}, Meta-GUI~\cite{metagui}, and AndroidWorld\_Static\footnote{ AndroidWorld\_Static is a custom static dataset we created using snapshots from the online benchmark framework AndroidWorld~\cite{androidworld}}.
-Their original annotations serve as the default trajectory, removing the need for annotators to determine default actions themselves.
+\textbf{Stage 1---Sampling Tasks and Default Trajectory.} Rather than constructing the dataset from scratch, we sampled tasks and screenshots from existing single-path datasets---LlamaTouch, MobileGPT, Meta-GUI, and AndroidWorld---and adopted their original annotations as the default trajectory.
+This sidesteps the need for annotators to arbitrarily select a default action and provides a strong foundation for multi-branch augmentation \textit{(observation 1)}.

-\textbf{Stage 2---LLM-Based Candidate Action Generation.} Pilot studies showed that annotators are more effective at adding new actions or filtering out incorrect ones when provided with initial candidate set.
-Therefore, we leverage state-of-the-art LLMs (GPT-o3 and Gemini 2.5-pro) to generate an initial pool of plausible actions for each step.
+\textbf{Stage 2---LLM-Based Candidate Action Generation.} To provide annotators with an initial candidate set, we leveraged state-of-the-art LLMs (GPT-o3 and Gemini 2.5-Pro) to generate an initial set of candidate actions.
+The models were prompted to enumerate all actions that could reasonably advance the agent toward the task goal, giving annotators a concrete starting point \textit{(observation 2).}

-\textbf{Stage 3---Human Augmentation and Filtering.} Annotators then refine these LLM generated candidates, adding missing actions and removing incorrect or redundant ones.
+\textbf{Stage 3---Human Augmentation and Filtering.} Annotators then reviewed the LLM-generated candidates, supplementing any missing valid actions and removing incorrect or redundant ones \textit{(observation 3).}

-\textbf{Stage 4---Cross-Validation.} Finally, to minimize individual bias, three independent annotators cross-validated the labeled actions, with the final valid set determined by majority voting.
+\textbf{Stage 4---Cross-Validation.} To improve annotation quality and reduce individual bias, each step was cross-validated by three independent annotators.
+The final set of valid actions was determined by majority vote.